creachadair/chirp/spec.md

 - The **Parameter data** are an uninterpreted sequence of bytes (empty OK).

 ### Response Payload

+The payload of a Response packet has the following structure:

 | Offset | Bytes | Description            |
 | ------ | ----  | ---------------------- |